Russell, Higgins Jump Into Race To Run Against Salazar

 This will be the second time Russell has run for Congress in this district.
 In 2018, he jumped into a crowded Democratic primary field, only to leave the race a short time later.
 Former University of Miami President Donna Shalala eventually won the primary and was elected, only to lose two years later to Salazar.

 Higgins has been on the County Commission since 2018 and has developed a reputation as champion for the living wage.
-She led the fight to see that employees, who work for private contractors, be treated fairly.MORE NEWS: Miami Weather: Brief Passing Showers Next Few Days
+She led the fight to see that employees, who work for private contractors, be treated fairly.MORE NEWS: Spirit Rejects JetBlue’s Offer

 The fact that no one had filed to run against Salazar has been embarrassing to the Democratic Party and seen as further proof that Florida, and particularly Miami-Dade County, is becoming more and more Republican.
 Nevertheless, Salazar is vulnerable.
 She has made a series of outlandish statements since taking office, including advocating America shooting down Russian planes over Ukraine, saying “Freedom is not free.”